All website owners of this world have one thing in common: We are obsessed with our statistics.

 1. Links from your guest posts on other websites

 Google isn’t stupid.
-If you have a do-follow backlink from another website that has UTM parameters, Google knows that it’s not a natural link but a link that was placed there on purpose and gives it a lower value than a backlink without UTM parameters.
+If you have a do-follow backlink from another website that has UTM parameters, Google knows that it’s not a natural link but a link that was placed there on purpose.
+So it will give this link a lower value than a backlink without UTM parameters.

 2. Internal links on your website

-However, if your website has a lot of traffic and you do it in many places this will eventually corrupt your “Sources” data.
+However, if your website has a lot of traffic and you do it in many places this will eventually corrupt your “Sources” data in Google Analytics.

 Let’s say someone comes to your website through Twitter and then clicks on an internal link with UTM parameters.
 For the first click, Twitter will be recorded as a source.
-But the second click and all potential clicks after that your website will be recorded as a traffic source.
+But for the second click and all potential clicks after that, your website will be recorded as a traffic source.